xnov18/kabilan.pages.dev/_news/announcement_1.md

 related_posts: false
 ---

-Joined the CSE Department at NIT Trichy as a Summer Intern
+Joined the CSE Department at NIT Trichy as a Summer Research Intern